Want to learn new ways to make extra money?

-You can use the following checklist for your mid-year tax checkup.
-Also included are some tips that will help you get the largest refund amount possible.
+You can use the following checklist for your mid-year tax check-up and get tips that will help you get the largest refund amount possible.

 How To Get A Big Tax Refund With No Dependents

-You do not need to have dependents to increase your refund amount (though don’t forget to include them if you do).
+You don’t need to have dependents to increase your refund amount, though don’t forget to include them if you do.
 Here are six things that influence the refund amount that you can capitalize on today.

 1. Contribute to tax-advantaged accounts

 Are you on track to contribute to the maximum to your 401(k), IRA, and HSA accounts?

-These accounts can offer substantial tax savings by way of tax deferral or tax deduction, and the investment income in the account is completely tax-free.
+These accounts offer substantial tax savings through tax deferral or tax deduction, and the investment income on the account is completely tax-free.

 For example, you can choose to contribute part of your salary to your 401(k) account.
-Your contribution is not taxed.
-This means that you can reduce your taxable income by the amount of contribution, therefore reducing your overall tax liability.
+Your contribution isn’t taxed, which means you can reduce your taxable income by the contribution amount, reducing your overall tax liability.

 In 2019, employee salary-reduction contributions to a 401(k) max out at $19,000 (or $25,000 if you are 50 or older).
 If you are in the 25% tax bracket, you will save $4,625 in tax if you max out your 401(k) account.

 2. Checking investment tax efficiency adds to your refund amount

 If your investments’ after-tax returns are not optimal, consider placing fewer “tax inefficient” funds, such as active stock funds, in your taxable accounts.
 Instead, place more tax efficient funds, such as muni bonds, in your taxable accounts to minimize your tax exposure.

 Because investment income in tax-advantaged accounts, such as 401(k)s and IRAs, is tax-free, you can instead place more of your tax-inefficient funds in your tax-advantaged accounts.

-Depending on what you own, you may not want to sell to make your investment portfolio more tax efficient.
+Depending on what you own, you may not want to sell those securities to make your investment portfolio more tax efficient.
 Doing so may incur additional taxes and transaction fees from selling your investments.
 Instead, you can choose to not automatically reinvest taxable distributions, and take any distributions in cash and reinvest them in a tax efficient manner.